kernel-community/library/README.md

 There is a "[[Highlights]]" folder for the most useful, insightful, counter-intuitive, surprising, divergent, alternative, and interesting notes that bubble up from each block and provide a new and unique perspective not included or emphasised within the syllabus itself.
 For instance, you might find [[Videos]] from the syllabus, or [[Texts]] that inspired it.

-There are also topic-specific folders, like [[DeFi]] or [[NFTs]], for those who are going through more focused paths in Kernel and want to build shared knowledge bases which can benefit the people who follow in your tracks.
+There are also topic-specific folders - like [[DeFi]], [[NFTs]] and [[Infrastructure]] - for those who are going through more focused paths in Kernel and want to build shared knowledge bases which can benefit the people who follow in your tracks.